How Frost Technologies’ Real-time IoT Weather Sensors, Powered by AWS, Keep Winter Roads Safe

 “We needed to build an AWS architecture that was scalable, reliable, and secure, with an eye for the future,” said Kreager.
 “Trek10 has a strong reputation in the industry, and I see why—they were fast, thorough, and really helped us to future-proof our architecture.”

 “We knew we had to consider Frost Technologies’ unique needs when helping design their landing zone,” said Michael Barney, DevOps Engineer at Trek10.
 With scalability and government compliance in mind, Barney suggested using AWS Organization Formation (also called Org-formation) to define resources instead of ControlTower.
 Org-formation is an open-source project that provides Infrastructure-as-Code (IaC) for AWS Organizations, which makes it a more declarative way of defining landing zones.

 Thanks to Org-formation, everything down to Frost Technologies’ security and IAM policies could be defined in YAML, giving them deeper visibility into their AWS infrastructure while simplifying their account management.

 “This switch to Org-formation made us more secure and scalable,” said Kreager.
 “It was by far the best decision we could have made, and without Trek10, we wouldn’t have even known it was an option.”

 Machine Learning on AWS

-Machine learning is also a key component to Frost Technologies’ product direction, but their previous infrastructure was too inflexible and made training machine learning models cost-prohibitive.
-Since completion of their landing zone on AWS, they have already begun spinning up relational databases so they can train machine learning on images in the coming months.
+Machine learning is also a key component of Frost Technologies’ product direction, but their previous infrastructure was too inflexible and made training machine learning models cost-prohibitive.
+Since the completion of their landing zone on AWS, they have already begun spinning up relational databases so they can train machine learning on images in the coming months.

 “We couldn’t have done machine learning on our old architecture,” said Kreager.
 “Trek10 helped us lay the foundation that makes this product move into machine learning possible.”